 The most frequently occurring (≥ 5% of patients) adverse reactions were all in the gastrointestinal disorders system organ class.
 Most of these adverse reactions were mild to moderate in intensity.

 The safety of sevelamer (as either carbonate and hydrochloride salts) has been investigated in numerous clinical trials involving a total of 969 haemodialysis patients with treatment duration of 4 to 50 weeks (724 patients treated with sevelamer hydrochloride and 245 with sevelamer carbonate), 97 peritoneal dialysis patients with treatment duration of 12 weeks (all treated with sevelamer hydrochloride) and 128 patients with CKD not on dialysis with treatment duration of 8 to 12 weeks (79 patients treatment with sevelamer hydrochloride and 49 with sevelamer carbonate).

-Adverse reactions that occurred during clinical studies or that were spontaneously reported from postmarketing experience are listed by frequency in the table below.
+Adverse reactions that occurred during clinical trials or that were spontaneously reported from post-marketing experience are listed by frequency in the table below.

 The reporting rate is classified as very common (≥1/10), common (≥1/100 to <1/10), uncommon (≥1/1,000 to <1/100), rare (≥1/10,000 to <1/1,000), very rare (<1/10,000), not known (cannot be estimated from the available data).

 Nausea, vomiting, upper abdominal pain, constipation

 Intestinal obstruction, ileus/subileus, intestinal perforation1, gastrointestinal haemorrhage *1, intestinal ulceration*1, gastrointestinal necrosis*1,colitis*1, intestinal mass*1